-3. Mid-term Essay (1500 words for UG, 2000 words for MA students) 30%
+3. Mid-term Essay (1500 words for UG, 2000 words for MA students) (30%)

-Students will have to write one essay on a topic of their choosing relating to the course due on 11 November.
-Students are expected to integrate class readings to formulate their own analysis and argument and are encouraged to use other sources of information as well.
+By 8 November, students are required to submit one essay on a self-selected topic that pertains to the course.
+They are expected to incorporate class readings into their work to develop their own analysis and argument.
+Additionally, students are encouraged to utilize other sources of information to enrich their essays further.

-4. Take-home Exam 40%
+4. Take-home Exam (30%)

-The questions for the take-home exam will be given on the last day of class.
-Students will have 14 days to complete this assignment, which will be due on 16 December.
+Questions for the take-home exam will be given on the last day of class.
+Students will have 14 days to complete this assignment, which will be due on 13 December.